-Software Test Life Cycle is the sequence of test activities that needs to be completed to test a software.
+Software Test Life Cycle is the sequence of test activities that need to be completed to test software.
 All related test activities are grouped called phases and each phase in a testing life cycle should be completed successfully.

 1. System Study-

 It involves studying a procedure or business in order to identify its goals and purposes and create systems and procedures that will achieve them in an efficient way.
 Use cases are a widely used system analysis modelling tool for identifying and expressing the functional requirements of a system.